| COMMENTARYThe Wonderful World of Wireless CommunicationBy Chris CarpenterCBN.com Producer

 trouble maintaining a consistent signal due to gentle outdoor breezes

+blowing the signal around, it was mine and I loved it.
 There was nothing I enjoyed more than being in a public place, deciding

 I needed to make a call and then removing my precious cell phone from